hypertrace/hypertrace-docs-website/src/pages/arch/index.md

 | *Hypertrace Architecture* |

 ### Collect traces in all major formats
-One important requirement to start working with hypertrace is, your application must be instrumented before it can send tracing and monitoring data to any currently supported backend including OpenTracing, OpenCensus, Jaeger and zipkin.
+One important requirement to start working with Hypertrace is, your application must be instrumented before it can send tracing and monitoring data to any currently supported backend including OpenTracing, OpenCensus, Jaeger and zipkin.

 Hypertrace is able to collect traces from all the major formats.
 Hypertrace supports OpenTracing standards out of the box so we can expect it to suppport all applications using OpenTracing API with a backwards compatibility to Zipkin.